 The Press Bureau reporters are mobile around Montpelier and Central Vermont.

-Currently, the Vermont Press Bureau is:
+Currently the Press Bureau is: